 There is no unique indexing regime for taxes and benefits, although there are indexing rules for particular benefits.
 Family benefits, social assistance and housing benefit are up-rated once a year in January in line with consumer price index.
 Pension up-rating is established in pension legislation and pensions are up-rated every year in February according to the following formula: 60% of average gross wage growth in previous year compared to the average wage in year before plus 40% of the average consumer price index growth in previous year compared to the year before.
 Income tax thresholds, income tax allowances and tax credits are up-rated in December each year according to consumer price index in November.
 Since 2010, the indexation regime has been temporarily changed through intervention acts due to economic crises.
-Pensions were uprated according to the Implementation of the Republic of Slovenia's Budget Acts twice in 2016 and twice in 2017.
-Social benefits will not be uprated by the end of year 2018 according to the Implementation of the Republic of Slovenia's Budget for 2018 and 2019 Act.
-The minimum income has been uprated more frequently; twice in 2015and in 2016 and once in 2017.
+Pensions were uprated according to the Implementation of the Republic of Slovenia's Budget Acts twice in each year from 2016 to 2018.
+Social benefits were not uprated by the end of year 2018 according to the Implementation of the Republic of Slovenia's Budget for 2018 and 2019 Act.
+The minimum income has been uprated more frequently; twice in years 2016 and 2017 and three times in 2018.
+In January 2019 the minimum income has remained at the same value as it was at the end of 2018.